 On a serious note, in 2013 according to Toronto police there were more traffic fatalities in the city (63, two-thirds of them pedestrians) than there were homicides (57).
 It seems that most damage is done by drivers turning left (25%) or turning right (17%) even when pedestrians have the right of way.
 A further 12% were pedestrians crossing mid-block without traffic lights.
 Not surprisingly, most pedestrian deaths occur at night.

 The single most critical factor was, of course, speed.
 Nearly 70% of fatalities happened on roads with speed limits above 50 km/h, but when Toronto’s Chief Medical Officer suggested lowering those limits, then mayor Rob Ford (who may have been on speed himself) ridiculed him and dismissed the proposal out of hand.

 Toronto’s streets need to be made safer on both counts: drivers being more cautious, and pedestrians being more streetwise and taking their own fragility seriously.
 Maybe what the city needs is a pedestrian license akin to a driver’s licence.
 All pedestrians should have to undergo a test and be certified sidewalk-worthy.
-Beginners could even carry special markings and lights at night – like those senior citizens who use their buggies like Roman chariots to get to the liquor store before closing time.
+Beginners could even carry special markings and lights at night – like those senior citizens who use their buggies as Roman chariots to get to the liquor store before closing time.
 But that’s another story!